 In addition, staff at Living Coasts play important roles in co-operative conservation breeding programmes for endangered species in line with the World Association of Zoos and Aquariums (WAZA) strategy.
 To do this Living Coasts collaborates with other zoos across the world, exchanging animals to prevent inbreeding and ensure that healthy genetic diversity is maintained.

 Whitley Wildlife Conservation Trust

 In addition to Living Coasts, Newquay Zoo and Paignton Zoo are also part of the Whitley Wildlife Conservation Trust, together with Slapton Ley National Nature Reserve and two local nature reserves in Paignton.
-The Field Conservation & Research department co-ordinates the involvement of all the zoos in wildlife conservation projects both in the UK and overseas, as well as managing scientific research projects within the zoos and reserves on topics such as animal behaviour, nutrition, enrichment and ecology.
+The Field Conservation and Research department co-ordinates the involvement of all the zoos in wildlife conservation projects both in the UK and overseas, as well as managing scientific research projects within the zoos and reserves, on topics such as animal behaviour, nutrition, enrichment and ecology.

 Follow the links below or visit Whitley Wildlife Conservation Trust's own website for more information on conservation projects and zoo and reserve-based research:

 If you'd like to stay informed of new products, events and special offers then please join our mailing lists.SIGNUP HERE